CBA Home

 1.2 Identify the information requirements

-What were the foods?
-Were there traditions associated with food?
-What customs and rituals did the culture have?
+What customs and rituals did the culture have, such as food, bringing up children, sacred ceremonies & religion, adulthood, marriage?
 What were the roles of the sexes?
 What was the family structure?
 How technologically advanced were they for their time?
 What was the language?

-Were there influences from other cultures?
+Were there influences from other cultures before the invasion?
 Did geography or climate affect the culture?

 2.1 Determine kinds of sources